 (I) the company shall have at least one class of equity securities registered under the Securities Exchange Act of 1934;

 (II) the company's independent certified public accountant shall have compared the data used by the company in the financial test that is derived from the independently audited year-end financial statements, based on United States generally accepted accounting practices, for the latest fiscal year, with the amounts in such financial statement.
-In connection with that procedure, the licensee shall inform the agency within 90 days of any matters coming to the auditor's attention that cause the auditor to believe that the data specified in the financial test should be adjusted and that the company no longer passes the test; and
+In connection with that procedure, the licensee shall inform the department within 90 days of any matters coming to the auditor's attention that cause the auditor to believe that the data specified in the financial test should be adjusted and that the company no longer passes the test; and

 (III) after the initial financial test, the company shall repeat the passage of the test within 90 days after the close of each succeeding fiscal year.

-(iii) If the licensee no longer meets the criteria of clause (i) of this subparagraph, the licensee shall send immediate notice to the agency of its intent to establish alternate financial assurance as specified in the agency's rules within 120 days of such notice.
+(iii) If the licensee no longer meets the criteria of clause (i) of this subparagraph, the licensee shall send immediate notice to the department of its intent to establish alternate financial assurance as specified in the department’s rules within 120 days of such notice.

-(C) Company self guarantee.
-The terms of a self guarantee that an applicant or licensee furnishes shall provide that:
+(C) Company self-guarantee .
+The terms of a self-guarantee that an applicant or licensee furnishes shall provide that:

-(i) the company guarantee will remain in force unless the licensee sends notice of cancellation by certified mail to the agency.
-Cancellation may not occur, however, during the 120 days beginning on the date of receipt of the notice of cancellation by the agency, as evidenced by the return receipt.
+(i) the company guarantee will remain in force unless the licensee sends notice of cancellation by certified mail to the department .
+Cancellation may not occur, however, during the 120 days beginning on the date of receipt of the notice of cancellation by the department , as evidenced by the return receipt.

-(ii) the licensee shall provide alternate financial assurance as specified in the agency's rules within 90 days following receipt by the agency of a notice of cancellation of the guarantee;
+(ii) the licensee shall provide alternate financial assurance as specified in the department’s rules within 90 days following receipt by the department of a notice of cancellation of the guarantee;

-(iii) the guarantee and financial test provisions shall remain in effect until the agency has terminated the license or until another financial assurance method acceptable to the agency has been put in effect by the licensee;
+(iii) the guarantee and financial test provisions shall remain in effect until the department has terminated the license or until another financial assurance method acceptable to the department has been put in effect by the licensee;

-(iv) the licensee will promptly forward to the agency and the licensee's independent auditor all reports covering the latest fiscal year filed by the licensee with the Securities and Exchange Commission in accordance with the requirements of the Securities and Exchange Act of 1934, §13;
+(iv) the licensee will promptly forward to the department and the licensee's independent auditor all reports covering the latest fiscal year filed by the licensee with the Securities and Exchange Commission in accordance with the requirements of the Securities and Exchange Act of 1934, §13;

-(v) if, at any time, the licensee's most recent bond issuance ceases to be rated in any category of "A" or above by either Standard and Poor's or Moody's, the licensee will provide notice in writing of such fact to the agency within 20 days after publication of the change by the rating service.
+(v) if, at any time, the licensee's most recent bond issuance ceases to be rated in any category of "A" or above by either Standard and Poor's or Moody's, the licensee will provide notice in writing of such fact to the department within 20 days after publication of the change by the rating service.
 If the licensee's most recent bond issuance ceases to be rated in any category of A or above by both Standard and Poor's and Moody's, the licensee no longer meets the criteria of subparagraph (B)(i) of this paragraph; and

-(vi) the applicant or licensee shall provide to the agency a written guarantee (a written commitment by a corporate officer) that states that the licensee will fund and carry out the required decommissioning activities or, upon issuance of an order by the agency, the licensee will set up and fund a trust in the amount of the current cost estimates for decommissioning.
+(vi) the applicant or licensee shall provide to the department a written guarantee (a written commitment by a corporate officer) that states that the licensee will fund and carry out the required decommissioning activities or, upon issuance of an order by the department , the licensee will set up and fund a trust in the amount of the current cost estimates for decommissioning.

-(5) Criteria relating to use of financial tests and self guarantees for providing reasonable assurance of funds for decommissioning by commercial companies that have no outstanding rated bonds.
+(5) Criteria relating to use of financial tests and self-guarantees for providing reasonable assurance of funds for decommissioning by commercial companies that have no outstanding rated bonds.